Navigating Through the Evolution of Cybersecurity Trends

 Who Is Responsible for Cybersecurity?

-In most organisations, the responsibility for cybersecurity falls on the IT department.
-However, with the rise of cyber-attacks and the evolution of threats, it's simply unattainable for an entire organisation's security efforts to be placed on one role or team.
+In most organisations, the IT department is responsible for cybersecurity.
+However, with the rise of cyber-attacks and the evolution of threats, it's simply unattainable to place an entire organisation's security efforts on one role or team.

 Regular training sessions and resources should be provided to employees continually to ensure that businesses can stay one step ahead of cyber criminals by securing their business data and systems successfully.